ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-3. What are the limitations of Best Subset Selection method?
+Q. What are the limitations of Best Subset Selection method?

 <details><summary><b>Answer</b></summary>